School of Medicine

 Associate Professor of Otolaryngology-Head and Neck Surgery (Sleep Surgery) at the Stanford University Medical Center

-Current Research and Scholarly Interests Pre-operative evaluation and selection of potential candidates for OSA Surgery.
+Current Research and Scholarly Interests Clinically relevant outcomes for OSA Surgery.

 Wearables and Digital Health Technologies for Sleep.